Yerin (entertainer): 2021–present: Solo activities

 In June 2021, Yerin signed with Sublime Artist Agency as a solo artist and actress.

 In February 2022, Yerin hosted an entertainment show of MBN "Catch Job" with broadcaster Cho Woo-Jong.
 In May 2022, Yerin made her solo debut with the extended play Aria.
 She is set to be an MC in MBC's Crazy Encounter Season 4.

 On March 31, 2023, Sublime Artist Agency announced that Yerin would be leaving the company after deciding not to renew her exclusive contract.
 On April 17, Bill Entertainment announced that Yerin signed an exclusive contract with the agency.
 Additionally on June 21, they announced that she would be coming back with her second solo album.
 Her second EP Ready, Set, Love was released on August 23.

 On August 13, 2024, it was announced that Yerin would be releasing her third EP Rewrite on September 4.

 In 2025, Yerin signed an exclusive contract with A-Side Company, before releasing her first digital single "Awake" on September 24.

+On May 26, 2026, A-Side Company announced that Yerin's fourth EP Reach You would be released on June 9.